MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-macos.md

 Homebrew is the easiest way to manage your CLI install.
 It provides convenient ways to install, update, and uninstall.
 If you don't have homebrew available on your system, [install homebrew](https://docs.brew.sh/Installation.html) before continuing.

-You can install the CLI by updating your brew repository information, and then running the `install` command:
+You can install the Azure CLI on macOS by updating your brew repository information, and then running the `install` command:

 ```bash
 brew update && brew install azure-cli